 Philippine Bayanihan Society Singapore (PBSS)

-Filipino helpers who fancy bagging some new skills can join a course ranging in picks from martial arts to dressmaking at the PBSS.
+Filipino helpers who fancy bagging some new skills can join courses ranging from martial arts to dressmaking at the PBSS.
 Programmes run every second Sunday and classes include cool choices such as cosmetology and aromatherapy!

 Mujahidah Learning Centre